Bookbinding improvers’ workshop

 What is the course about?

-Learning about and practicing bookbinding techniques beyond basic skill sets.
-The aim is to bolster and expand expertise through discussion, demonstration and supervised implementation of skills on individual projects or practice books.
+Learning about and practicing bookbinding techniques beyond the basic skill sets.
+The aim is to strengthen and expand expertise through discussion, demonstration and supervised implementation of skills on individual projects or practice books.

 What will we cover?